liuchunchun1012/PDF2MD/README.md

 PDF2MD is a privacy-first, client-side web application that converts PDF documents—including large textbooks and scanned files—into clean, structured Markdown.

 Unlike traditional regex-based converters, this tool leverages the multimodal capabilities of **Google's Gemini 2.5 Flash** model to accurately interpret headers, lists, tables, and complex layouts.

+If you find this app useful, please support me here: https://afdian.com/a/liuchunchun

 ## ✨ Key Features